 ODP Site 1078 located on the lower shelf only 50 km from the shore is in an ideal position to collect pollen from the mainland.
-Fluvial transport of pollen is important, because the site is situated in front off the mouth of the Balombo River, which drains the

-- 5 highest range of the Huambe mountains.
+Directly east of the sampling site, the land rises steeply to elevations exceeding 1000 m; highest peaks in the Huambe Mountains are just over 2000 m.
+Fluvial transport of pollen is important, because the site is situated on the shelf in the vicinity of several rivers of which the Balombo River is the most important draining all ranges of the mountains.
+Because of the marine surface currents flowing southwards along the Angolan coast, discharge by the Balombo River and other smaller rivers nearby is more likely to contribute material than that of rivers such as the Cuhal do Hanha having their estuaries south of ODP Site 1078.
 The river collects pollen from a wide range of vegetation types passing at present through Afromontane vegetation, wetter Zambezian Miombo woodland and bushy Karoo-Namib shrubland along the coast (White, 1983).
-Almost 2° north of the site, the southernmost mangrove swamps of the Atlantic coast of Africa are situated along the Longa River (Spalding et al., 1997).
-Southwest of - ODP Site 1078, Moçamedes bushland and desert stretches along the coast of southern Angola and Namibia.
+Almost 2° north of the site, the southernmost mangrove swamps on the Atlantic coast of Africa are situated along the Longa River (Spalding et al., 1997).
+Southwest of ODP Site 1078, Moçamedes bushland and desert stretches along the coast of southern Angola and Namibia.
 Further inland in Angola, Mopane scrub woodlands occur.
-Aeolian transport of pollen to ODP Site 1078 is mainly expected during austral fall and winter when the lower tropospheric flow is from the SE (Dupont and Wyputta, 2003).
-Source areas for fluvial and aeolian pollen largely overlap. - 15 6.1 Glacial
+Aeolian transport of pollen to ODP Site 1078 is mainly expected during austral fall and winter when the lower troposphere flow is from the SE (Dupont and Wyputta, 2003).
+Source areas for fluvial and aeolian pollen largely overlap.
+An extensive discussion of pollen transport to and pollen distribution in marine sediments along the southwest African coast is given in Rommerskirchen et al. (2003), Dupont and Wyputta (2003), and Dupont et al. (2007).